Ed-Fi-Alliance-OSS/Project-Tanager/docs/AUTH.md

 claim information.

-Various authorization schemes will be applicable depending on the API being access, and will be described in more detail in that application's documentation.
+Various authorization schemes will be applicable depending on the API being accessed, and will be described in more detail in that application's documentation.
 In order to keep the JWT from becoming unreasonably large, and to prevent managing detailed permissions within the OAuth 2.0 provider, these schemes may use a role and/or "claimset" name that can then be mapped to